slimtoolkit/slim/README.md

 * `--container-dns` - add a dns server analyzing image [zero or more]
 * `--container-dns-search` - add a dns search domain for unqualified hostnames analyzing image [zero or more]
 * `--continue-after` - Select continue mode: enter | signal | probe | timeout or numberInSeconds (default: enter)
 * `--from-dockerfile` - The source Dockerfile name to build the fat image before it's minified.
+* `--use-local-mounts` - Mount local paths for target container artifact input and output (off, by default).
+* `--use-sensor-volume` - Sensor volume name to use (set it to your Docker volume name if you manage your own `docker-slim` sensor volume).
+* `--keep-tmp-artifacts` - Keep temporary artifacts when command is done (off, by default).

 The `--include-path` option is useful if you want to customize your minified image adding extra files and directories.
 The `--include-path-file` option allows you to load multiple includes from a newline delimited file.
 Use this option if you have a lot of includes.
 The includes from `--include-path` and `--include-path-file` are combined together.
 Future versions will also include the `--exclude-path` option to have even more control.